duncan-r/SHIP/docs/source/tuflow/addingparts.rst

      set to True will be included.
    - **parents(list)**: a list of parents (tuflow control files) to return. if not given all the parents in self.control_files will be returned.
+   - **se_vals(dict)**: a scenario and event values dict.
+If given only the sections that fall within the given clause terms will be returned/written.

 Example::